Skip to main content

 Honeywell Home and/or Resideo needs to support more doorbells than just Ring and the First Alert VX1—but it’s a start.

-Hopefully, you’ve got the right wiring to simply replace your existing thermostat with this smarter one, but Resideo does a good job in helping you get going—between the manual, instructional videos, customer care phone access, and a free C-Wire offer.
+Hopefully, you’ve got the right wiring to simply replace your existing thermostat with this smarter one, but Resideo does a good job of getting you going—through the manual, instructional videos, customer care phone access, and a free C-Wire offer.
 The X8S is a great product, but the app issues around setup are aggravating to say the least.

-Starting at $219, the X8S may be more pricey than other Honeywell Home thermostat products—like the sub-$80 Honeywell Home X2S we last reviewed—but it really is packed with useful features and offers a sleeker look between the redesigned hardware and customizable and colorful screen options.
+Starting at $219, the X8S may be pricier than other Honeywell Home thermostat products—like the sub-$80 Honeywell Home X2S we last reviewed—but it really is packed with useful features and offers a sleeker look thanks to the redesigned hardware and customizable, colorful screen options.

 Meet the tester